For visualisation of CARTANA in situ sequencing data, we recommend the following microscope and computer requirements:

 Figure 1: 20x images using DAPI and Cy5 channels.

 Figure 1 shows 20x images of a tissue section.
-The nuclei are shown in the DAPI channel and the ISS spots are shown in the Cy5 channel.
+The nuclei are visualised in the DAPI channel and the ISS spots are visualised in the Cy5 channel.
 The white square in each image is the area shown in the close-ups.

 The raw microscope images need to be pre-processed before image analysis.

 - If z-stacks were taken (highly recommended), perform a maximum intensity projection.

 - If several multipoints are imaged to cover the same section, perform stitching to combine them.

 - Export images in a TIFF file format

 - Each channel should be a separate TIFF file (i.e., DAPI, FITC, Cy3, etc.)

 - The TIFF files should be 8 or 16-bit grayscale images